auraphp/Aura.Router/docs/other-topics.md

 ## Route Helpers

-You may wish to be able to generate routes from your views. _Helper\Route_ and Helper\RouteRaw are available to assist you in creating these urls.
+You may wish to be able to generate route URLs from your views. _Helper\Route_ and Helper\RouteRaw are available to assist you in creating these URLs.

 The invocation of the helpers accept the same parameters as the _Generator_  `generate()` method.